mmoeller15/Microbialite-Website/README.md

 ## Application Setup
-Notes: Download and install VSCode and node.js if you don't have it already installed
+Notes: Download and install VSCode and node.js if you don't have them already installed

 1. Clone project from GitHub into VSCode
 2. Open the terminal with `Ctrl+~` and make sure you are in the Microbialites Website folder by runnig the command `cd Microbialite-Website`